tttp/dxid/README.md

 it might be unexpected that some dxid do look like a number, either positive: _700,501,302,103_ negatives: _-04,-23,-42_ or hex: _0xcd,0xfc,0x01_.

-These are the 10 "ambigous" numbers in the first 1k: _103 122 141 160 212 231 250 302 321 340_.
+These are 10 "ambigous" in the first 1k: _103 122 141 160 212 231 250 302 321 340_ that could either be an id or an dxid.
 There are 3265 in the first 10 million.

+To prevent that, we add an undescore to any dxid that could be ambigous:

-If you want to use the cli to parse or generate automatically dxid, put explicitely the command you want:
+If you want to use the cli to parse or generate automatically dxid(s), put explicitely the command you want:

     $npx dxid parse 321 -> 791
     $npx dxid stringify 321 -> znc

-otherwise it will exit in error:
+otherwise it exits in error:

     $npx dxid 321
     321 can be either an id or a dxid